-- 1. The auditor shall maintain professional skepticism throughout the audit, bearing in mind risks of material misstatements due to fraud (hereinafter simply refer to as the "risks of fraud") at all times, notwithstanding the auditor's past experience of the integrity of management and others within the entity. - 2.
+- The auditor shall maintain professional skepticism throughout the audit, bearing in mind risks of material misstatements due to fraud (hereinafter referred to as the "risks of fraud") at all times, notwithstanding the auditor's past experience of the integrity of management and others within the entity. - 2.
 The auditor shall exercise professional skepticism in assessing risks of fraud, taking into account the characteristics of fraud. - 3.
 The auditor shall exercise professional skepticism in performing audit procedures to address the identified risks of fraud. - 4.
-The auditor shall exercise professional skepticism in evaluating the audit evidence obtained so as not to overlook any circumstances that indicate the possibility of a material misstatement due to fraud - 5.
-The auditor shall exercise increased professional skepticism in determining whether there is any suspicion of material misstatement due to fraud and in performing the audit procedures to address such suspicion.
+The auditor shall exercise professional skepticism in evaluating the audit evidence obtained so as not to overlook any circumstances that indicate the possibility of a material misstatement due to fraud. - 5.
+The auditor shall exercise increased professional skepticism in determining whether there is any suspicion of a material misstatement due to fraud and in performing the audit procedures to address such a suspicion. - () Professional skepticism-An attitude that includes a questioning mind, being alert to conditions which may indicate possible misstatement due to error or fraud, and a critical assessment of evidence.

 II.
-Conducting Audit to Address Risks of Fraud
+Conducting the Audit to Address Risks of Fraud